-A new shelter is necessary to protect passengers from the weather.
-The area in front of Johnson should be studied for utility and architectural feasibility.
-Initial study indicates that the location shown in the diagram might be built into the slope below the first floor windows of the Johnson House.
+• A new shelter is necessary to protect passengers from the weather.
+The area in front of Johnson House should be studied for utility and architectural feasibility.
+Initial study indicates that the location shown in the diagram (map on page 12, bottom left indicated with a "T") might be built into the slope below the first floor windows of Johnson House.
 Paved area east of the structure could include seat-walls, lighting, and trash receptacles.
-The design and construction of the new shelter is an opportunity for Carleton College to advance technology to meet program needs for lighting, and climate control in a tight spot.
+The design and construction of the new shelter is an opportunity for Carleton College to advance technology to meet program needs for lighting and climate control in a tight spot.
 Alternatively, the program could be included in a future building on First Street between Union and College Streets.